nus-cs2103-AY2122S1/ip/docs/README.md

 ### 10.`help` - Print a simple version of User Guide.

-Duke gives user a brief introduction of his features and points to note.
+Hyddd gives user a brief introduction of his features and points to note.

 Example of usage: